NumEconCopenhagen/projects-2024-simon-katrine/README.md

 # \[simon-katrine\]

 **Group members:**
-- Anne Katrine Landt
+- Anne Katrine Landt (ztd943)
-- Simon D. Antonsen
+- Simon D. Antonsen (qgh660)

 This repository contains
 1. Inaugural project.
 2. Data project.
-We fetch data from **source x** on **y** and show that ...
+We fetch data from **statistikbanken.dk** and apply **PRIS113** and **AUS09**.
+We investigate the correlation between unemployement and inflation in Denmark from 2007-2023.
 3. Model project.
-We model ...
+We model the Solow Model with semi-endogenous and endogenous growth to technology.